About Huntley & Huntley

-Huntley & Huntley is a privately-held, Pennsylvania-based corporation now in its fourth generation of ownership and stewarded by private families since its founding in 1912 as a geologic and engineering consulting firm for the oil and natural gas industry.
-It has also been intentionally structured to remain small, agile, networked and opportunistic as the industry has grown, changed and fluctuated over the years.
-During its first eight decades in business, the firm performed reserve studies, reserve appraisals, project risk analysis, and feasibility studies for both privately-owned and publicly-held institutions.
+During its first eight decades in business, Huntley & Huntley performed reserve studies, reserve appraisals, project risk analysis, and feasibility studies for both privately-owned and publicly held institutions.
 The firm’s first offices were located on the campus of the University of Pittsburgh to coincide with the University’s desire in 1912 to establish the first educational department in the United States focused on the technology of oil and gas, and possibly the first such department in the world.
 The firm’s original founders wrote the initial textbooks and outlined the original course curriculum that led to the first college degrees in this field.

-As its reputation grew as a premier O&G consulting firm, HUNTLEY developed client relationships with many significant participants in the O&G industry, and acquired extensive information on most major and minor fields.
-It earned a reputation for delivering competent, reliable and professional advice and supervision to help its clients locate solid, low-risk drilling opportunities.
-Its diverse clientele included major O&G families, corporations, financial institutions, utilities and industrial concerns including legendary O&G pioneers such as M. L. Benedum, as well as many of the US based O&G companies that emerged during the twentieth century.
-The Company was acknowledged for discovering many major oil fields both within and outside of the United States.
-For example, outside of the United States, the most notable field was located at Lake Maracaibo in Venezuela, established as one of the world’s richest petroleum-producing regions.
+As its reputation grew as a leading worldwide consulting firm, Huntley & Huntley developed client relationships with many significant participants in the O&G industry, and acquired extensive knowledge and data on most major and minor fields.
+The company earned a reputation for delivering competent, reliable and professional advice and supervision to help its clients locate solid, low-risk drilling opportunities.
+Its diverse clientele included major O&G families, corporations, financial institutions, utilities and industrial concerns including legendary pioneers such as M. L. Benedum, as well as many of the U.S. based O&G companies that emerged during the 20th century.
+The company was recognized for discovering many major oil fields both within and outside of the United States.
+The most notable example was a productive field located at Lake Maracaibo in Venezuela, established as one of the world’s richest petroleum-producing regions.

-HUNTLEY developed a strong reputation for competence and performance based upon a proven success ratio that was among the best in its field.
-Consequently, the Company gained the respect of owners, drillers, and operators of oil and gas wells and reserves.
-Through its success over the years, HUNTLEY built and accumulated some of the most extensive privately held geologic databases in the industry.
+Known for its competence and performance based on a proven success ratio that was among the best in its field, Huntley & Huntley gained the respect of owners, drillers, and operators of O&G wells and reserves.
+The company built and accumulated some of the most extensive privately held geologic databases in the industry.

-Under the leadership of Mrs. Mangini and Hillebrand, the Company’s services were expanded to include intermediating between driller/operators and financial investors; month-to-month management of producing wells and fields including well work-overs, stimulations, sidetracks, and facility expansions; collection and disbursement of production payments and royalties; and financial management and reporting to land owners and investors.
+Today, Huntley & Huntley’s services also include intermediating between driller/operators and financial investors; month-to-month management of producing wells and fields, including well work-overs, stimulations, sidetracks and facility expansions; collection and disbursement of production payments and royalties; and financial management and reporting to land owners and investors.